9999years/new.becca.ooo/content/trans.md

 * Specifically for your non-binary friends:

+    * Nonbinary people aren’t inherently “a mix of boy and girl” (although some people do feel like a plain mix; this doesn’t apply to them).
+Nonbinary people often exist outside of that spectrum entirely.
+Nonbinary people can express masculinity and femininity without being “more of a boy” or “more of a girl.”
+It’s critical that you learn to not attempt to view or categorize your non-binary friends within the lens of boy/girl entirely.

+    * Don’t invalidate their genders; many non-binary people’s experience of gender varies from day to day (some of these people identify with terms like genderfluid).
+If they ask you to call them “she” or “he” for a day or a week, understand that this doesn’t make them any less non-binary — it makes them a genderfluid person using she/her pronouns, not a girl.

+    * Don’t be weird about [neopronouns], which are pronouns other than he/she/they, like xe/xer or zi/zyr.
+They’re just pronouns.
+Take some time to learn them.
+It’s not a big deal.
+It costs $0.

+* Don’t show us articles about trans people.
+It feels weird and patronizing, and we read them 6 months ago.

 * Finally? **Leave us alone**.
 We’re tired of explaining ourselves.
 Don’t approach in public to say how supportive you are.
 Just... leave us be.